joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 Alongside Microsoft Project, Primavera P6 also provides access to timephased data, which can be seen as part of its Resource Assignment view.
-P6 allows curves to be applied to resource assignments distribute work or material utilisation in a form other than the default flat distribution.
+P6 allows curves to be applied to resource assignments to distribute work or material utilisation in a form other than the default flat distribution.
 P6 also allows you to modify the timephased view of remaining work or material utilisation to allow you to make your own custom distribution.